 Dinner for Two: Tables for two are not hard to come by in Azamara's main, open-seating restaurant, but for a more intimate repast, book into one of the specialty restaurants, the Prime C steakhouse or the Italian Aqualina.
 Special event meals not to miss include a jazz brunch, Officers' BBQ with suckling pig and barbecue ribs and the White Night dinner served on deck.

 Downside: If you like onboard nightlife, Azamara's options are limited.
-The casino is small and theatre offerings are hit and miss.
-You won't find a packed disco or dancing well into the wee hours.
+The casino is small and entertainment is hit and miss (except for the outdoor White Party, which gets everyone dancing on deck).

 10. Viking Ocean Cruises

-Why: The stunning Viking Orion will be based in Australia and New Zealand in 2018-19.
-With beautiful sun decks and a huge Nordic-inspired spa, Viking Ocean's four identical ships are ideal for couples who love to relax...after a hard day of touring in port.
-The line's destination focus includes jam-packed itineraries, late nights and overnights in port and included shore excursions.
+Why: The stunning, adults-only Viking Orion is based in Australia and New Zealand every summer until at least 2021.
+With an infinity pool, beautiful sun decks, a planetarium for sungazing and a huge Nordic-inspired spa, Viking is ideal for couples who love to relax.
+The line's destination focus includes jam-packed itineraries, late nights and overnights in port and (some) included shore excursions.
 Well-appointed cabins, included Wi-Fi and wine with meals, multiple dining venues and a no-kids-under-16 policy seal the deal.

 Sweet Suites: You can't go wrong when every cabin has a balcony, thoughtful touches like plentiful outlets and quiet-closing drawers, and bathrooms with heated floors.
 Upgrade to one of 14 Explorer Suites for sprawling verandas, separate living rooms and bedrooms and soaking tubs in the bathrooms.
 If nothing but the best will suit your sweetheart, book the one Owner's Suite with its private sauna, dining area and wet bar, and comfortable living room with stereo system.

 Onboard Romance: During the day, relax in the light and airy, glass-enclosed Wintergarden Conservatory and take your honey to tea for finger sandwiches and scones in the late afternoon.
 Or lounge by the all-weather main pool, with retractable roof, or aft infinity pool.
 A cool drink is never far away.
-At night, camp out in Torshavn, to dance, enjoy a cabaret show or sip Armagnac in a dark corner.
+At night, head to Torshavn, to dance, enjoy a cabaret show or sip Armagnac in a dark corner.

 Dinner for Two: The mouth-watering food at Manfredi's will start your date night off right.
 The Italian venue is complimentary and offers an expansive Italian menu.
 Don't miss the daily specials and definitely save room for dessert (as difficult as that might be).
 If your style is more casual, check out the sushi bar in the World Cafe buffet or the cured meats and bacon-and-pea soup served faux-fireside at Mamsen's.

-Downside: All that running around in port can you leave you exhausted, with little energy for romance at day's end.
-Be sure to factor in some relaxation time with your special someone, but expect limited entertainment onboard (day and night) and no casino.
+Downside: All of those free (and paid-for) shore excursions can you leave you exhausted, with little energy for romance at day's end.
+Be sure to factor in some relaxation time, but expect limited entertainment onboard (day and night) and no casino.